Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 -1 | 1  | -1 | 0  | 1
 1  | 1  | -1 | -1 | 0

-Then this decribes a mathematical graph.
+Then this decribes a directed graph.
 Specifically the SW chart for the respective variant code.

 # Patch Notes:
 1.0 Initial Commit